roux-antoine/self-racing-cars/README.md

 * Install the python packages: `pip3 install -r requirements.py`

-Before running any python code, remember to activate the virtual environment The virtual environment can be exited by running: `deactivate` Remember to re-run the `pip3 install -r requirements.txt` every time a new package is added to requirements.py
+Before running any python code, remember to activate the virtual environment

+The virtual environment can be exited by running: `deactivate`

+Remember to re-run the `pip3 install -r requirements.txt` every time a new package is added to `requirements.txt`

 ### Install pre-commit hooks